Stroke ProgramCall 304-256-4100

-Raleigh General Hospitals' Stroke Program
+Raleigh General Hospital’s Stroke Program includes:

 - Community education to help individuals recognize the risk factors, signs and symptoms of stroke, as well as the importance of calling 911 when stroke symptoms are present

 - Collaboration with the community's emergency medical technicians and paramedics

 - An exceptional, multidisciplinary team of physicians, nurses and others who are available 24 hours a day, 7 days a week and are trained to diagnose stroke and administer the most effective life- and brain-saving treatment quickly

 - Help for individuals who need to manage stroke risk factors such as smoking, diabetes, high blood pressure, high cholesterol and obesity

 - Ongoing monitoring, care and counseling for patients who have had a stroke

 - Full range of references to outpatient-based rehabilitative services for the neurologically impaired including speech, occupational and physical therapy services.

 - Raleigh General Hospitals' Stroke Program is a prime example of how West Virginia residents benefit from the hospital staff members' ability to combine their genuine care and concern for each and every patient with their knowledge, expertise and access to the most advanced treatment options.

 Contact UsCall 304-256-4100